 - Premises costs - included refit of a shop, building and construction cost of premises, rent, rates and connection of utilities including electricity, telephone, gas and water rates.

-- Staffing and employment - Any advertising and recruitment fees for new staff including training and training course
+- Staffing and employment - Any advertising and recruitment fees for new staff, including training and training courses.

-- Actual cost of product - this may come your stock but it's a variable cost
+- The actual cost of product - this may be added to your stock, but when expensed it's a variable cost.

 Project Management of your new Start up Business